Ultimaker/Cura/.github/ISSUE_TEMPLATE/bug-report.md

 (What should happen after the above steps have been followed.)

 **Project file**
-Provide a project which clearly shows the bug.
+(For slicing bugs, provide a project which clearly shows the bug, by going to File->Save.
+For big files you may need to use WeTransfer or similar file sharing sites.)
-Rather than providing a model file, provide a project (.3mf or .curaproject) file.
-This will include all the settings you used, which is crucial to reproducing your problem.
-To upload a project, try changing the extension to e.g. bug_example.3mf.zip so that GitHub accepts uploading the file.
-If the file is too big, we recommend http://wetransfer.com, but other file hosts like Google Drive or Dropbox work well too.
-Please make sure the file is publicly available ie. "shared with everyone"

 **Log file**
-It is important to provide a log file.
-It might provide us info about why a certain material was selected, or is not compatible, for example.
-Information about how to find the log file can be found at https://github.com/Ultimaker/Cura#logging-issues
+(See https://github.com/Ultimaker/Cura#logging-issues to find the log file to upload, or copy a relevant snippet from it.)

 **Additional information**
-(Extra information relevant to the issue)
+(Extra information relevant to the issue.)